microcks/microcks.io/content/documentation/guides/usage/async-protocols/nats-support.md

 [...]
 ```

-Relaunch a new test and you should get results similar to those below:
+Relaunch a new test, and you should get results similar to those below:

 {{< image src="images/guides/nats-test-failure.png" alt="image" zoomable="true" >}}

-🥳 We can see that there's now a failure and that's perfect!
+🥳 We can see that there's now a failure, and that's perfect!
 What does that mean?
 It means that when your application or devices are sending garbage, Microcks will be able to spot this and inform you that the expected message format is not respected.

 ## Wrap-Up

-In this guide we have seen how Microcks can also be used to send mock messages on a Google PubSub service connected to the Microcks instance.
-This helps speeding-up the development of application consuming these messages.
-We finally ended up demonstrating how Microcks can be used to detect any drifting issues between expected message format and the one effectively used by real-life producers.
+In this guide, we have seen how Microcks can also be used to send mock messages on a Google PubSub service connected to the Microcks instance.
+This helps speed up the development of applications consuming these messages.
+We finally demonstrated how Microcks can be used to detect any drifting issues between the expected message format and the one effectively used by real-life producers.

-Thanks for reading and let you know what you think on our [Discord chat](https://microcks.io/discord-invite) 🐙
+Thanks for reading, and let you know what you think on our [Discord chat](https://microcks.io/discord-invite) 🐙